-Finding a job these days not only requires filling out an application and providing a resume and cover letter.
+Finding a job these days often requires more than filling out an application and providing a resume and cover letter.
 More employers are using pre-employment tests to help determine which candidate in a pool of applicants is best qualified to perform a particular job's duties.
 These tests range from basic drug screenings and skills tests to more advanced--and potentially problematic--tests such as psychological and personality tests.

 There are state and federal laws which protect employees before hiring, and of course, even more laws protecting employees after they are hired.
 Laws protecting prospective employees largely revolve around anti-discrimination policies.
 Employers are prohibited from discriminating in the hiring process on the basis of race, gender, national origin, sexual preference, and disability.
 Certain pre-employment tests may on their face violate these laws, or may do so by being applied incorrectly.

 See Employment Testing in FindLaw's Legal Professional section for more in-depth information about the legality of pre-employment tests.
 See Tests at Work: Your Rights for an employee-focused overview of pre-employment testing.

 As drug abuse becomes a more prevalent problem, drug testing has become a more commonplace method of screening drug and alcohol abusers before hiring.
 Not only is it a screening tool to prevent harm to the company by a drug abuser, it also serves as a shield against liability should an employee be accused of wrongdoing.

 Drug testing laws vary from state to state, and industry to industry.
 Some states prohibit the use of drug testing, others allow it for certain industries, and still others allow drug screens for any profession.
 Certain industries such as railroad and public transportation are required to administer pre-employment drug tests.

 For more information on your state's laws with respect to pre-employment drug testing, visit the U.S. Chamber of Commerce.